Do Moth Balls Keep Mice Away

 4. Ultrasonic Repellents

-• These devices emit high-frequency sounds that are unpleasant for rodents but inaudible to humans and pets.
+These devices emit high-frequency sounds that irritate rodents but are inaudible to humans and pets.

 5. Professional Pest Control